Ncn914491/devguard-ai-copilot/docs/API_DOCUMENTATION.md

 ## Overview

 This document provides comprehensive API documentation for the DevGuard AI Copilot application.
-The API follows RESTful principles and includes authentication, authorization, and comprehensive error handling.
+The API is built on Supabase backend infrastructure, providing real-time capabilities, PostgreSQL database, and integrated authentication.
+The API follows RESTful principles and includes comprehensive error handling with Row-Level Security (RLS) policies.

 ## Table of Contents